Maryland Vehicle State Inspection Explained

 Check with the station where you inspect the car if they charge a re-inspection fee.
-Generally speaking, if the same mechanic performs the repairs, they don't charge a reinspection fee.
-It is likely that if you go to another auto maintenance facility, the inspection station will charge a reinspection fee.
+Generally speaking, if the same mechanic performs the repairs, they don’t charge a reinspection fee.
+If you go to another auto maintenance facility, the inspection station will likely charge a reinspection fee.

 How much does MD State Inspection Cost?

-It is very common for cars that are over 4 years old to fail for things such as wipers, blades, burned bulbs, wheel bearing, brake pads, or tires.
+It is common for cars over 4 years old to fail for things such as wipers, blades, burned bulbs, wheel bearings, brake pads, or tires.

 Frequently Asked Questions